 Visually, you’d be hard-pressed to tell the difference between the Jura ENA 4 and ENA 8.
 They are both the same size (10.7 x 12.7 x 17.5 inches) and available in the same range of colors (black, white, or silver).
 Although, as the ENA 8 houses more tech, it weighs a little more too (18.5 lbs vs 24 lbs).

 Both have the same snazzy-looking diamond effect water tank.
-(This also helps to hide any knocks or scrapes it has over its many years in your home.)
+(I like this as it helps to hide any knocks or scrapes it might have over its many years in your home.)

 Plus the spout on the ENA 8 is a little wider than the thinner version on the ENA 4.
 Wild differences, I know.